jedirandy/redux-url/README.md

     applyMiddleware(router)
 );

-store.dispatch(navigate(location.pathname, true)); // for state to be restored from URL when refreshed
+store.dispatch(navigate(location.pathname, true)); // In order to restore the state from the URL when refreshed

 store.dispatch(navigate('/todos/123')); // navigate to '/todos/123'
 ```